 CE verification is emailed (or mailed) to continuing education applicants following receipt of completed CE forms.
-All participants are required to sign-in and sign-out each day.
+You must be connected a minimum of 90% of the time to the virtual meeting to receive credit each day.

 All questions regarding the program, continuing education for your discipline and/or state, learning objectives, presenters, or for grievance issues, contact the National Children’s Advocacy Center at: firstname.lastname@example.org.

 CE is not awarded for the Opening remarks, introductions, breaks, or lunch.

 Lecture, demonstration, audio/visual, experiential practice of techniques, case-study, research presentation, large and small group discussion methodologies are used.

 The NCAC adheres to the Americans with Disabilities Act (ADA), and similar state, federal, and local laws.
 NCAC provides appropriate accommodations to training participants with legally-recognized disabilities, including physical, visual, and auditory disabilities.
 If you require special accommodations, please contact Victoria Tumbleson at email@example.com.

 While the NCAC CE Program attempts to anticipate issues and assure fair treatment for all participants to conduct and experience valid and successful CE activities, there may be occasional issues which require intervention and/or action on the part of NCAC’s CE Program.